Solar Panel Cost Guide in Edgewood, OH (2025 Update)

 EcoWatch's Edgewood, OH Solar Cost FAQs

-The average cost of solar panels in Edgewood is about $17,050 for a 5-kW system and $34,100 for a 10-kW system before the ITC, but the actual cost will depend on certain factors like the model of solar panels you want, what size system you need and how much energy you use.
+The average cost of solar panels in Edgewood is about $17,050 for a 5-kW system and $34,100 for a 10-kW system before the ITC, but the real cost will depend on things such as the kind of solar panels you want, what size system you need and how much energy you consume.

-The initial cost is a very important factor to consider, but whether it’s the most important for you depends on your goals for going solar.
-In places where rooftop space is limited, efficiency can trump the cost.
-Other factors that are important to take into account are the quality and durability of your solar panels.
+The initial cost is a key factor to consider, but whether it’s the most important for you depends on why you decided to go solar.
+In cities where rooftop space is limited, efficiency can be more important than the cost.
+Other factors that are important to consider are the quality and durability of your solar panels.

 Buying or financing solar panels for your home can increase the value of your property by about 4%, according to research done by Zillow.
 The average home value in Edgewood is currently $182,150, so you could be looking at a value of about $7,468 more than houses without a solar system.
 The specific figures will vary, but most experts agree that installing solar panels in Edgewood is a rewarding investment.